tatpongkatanyukul/Collaborative/Unit202.md

 ## Study Cohort Fidelity

 > ``In order to guarantee the fidelity of the study cohort, manually reviewing a random subset of selected patients can be helpful.
-Based on the size of the study cohort, 5–10 % of clinical charts should be reviewed to ensure the presence or absence of the exposure of interest.''
+Based on the size of the study cohort, 5–10 % of clinical charts should be reviewed to ensure the presence or absence of the exposure of interest.This task should be accomplished by a clinician.
+If resources permit, two clinician reviewers can be tasked with this role and their independent results compared using a Kappa statistic.''

 ## Case Study: Cohort Selection